jangellx/AutoOffice_ESP8266/README.md

 status again, and ignoring WL_IDLE_STATUS, which should be returned when connection but appears to never occur.
 Simply letting the
 ESP8266 store the AP and connect on launch would have solved all these problems, but no, I had to do it myself.
 I did try to manage reconnections myself, but as mentioned above, I found it more reliable to let the ESP8266 handle this itself.
+- I could get static IPs to work, but not DNS, which is important for sending requests to SmartThings.
+I finally gave up and just used DHCP on the ESP8266, and assigned a static IP to it from my router by associating it with its MAC address.
+Not as elegant as I'd like, but it does the job.
+The static IP is needed because this is how the SmartApp finds the ESP8266.

 The main loop calls different functions to handle different bits of functionality:
 - webserver.handleClient() manages the web server, as normal.